 7) Embracing Another Culture

-Living in Singapore showed me different types of culture – nothing like the UK!
+Living in Singapore as a study abroad student showed me different types of culture – nothing like the UK!
 For one thing, the country has so many laws that I honestly couldn’t keep up with by myself!

 Chewing gum is banned!
 Drugs, public affection, the usual jay walking, littering and even eating on public transport were and are most probably still all forbidden!
 Trust me, even my friend got caught and fined for eating ice cream on the metro (tube) – to which she was later charged to court!